Upper Course of Ganga River

 Numerous tributaries and distributaries such as the Kosi River, Gandak River, Son River and Ghaghra River join the Ganga River and form an alarming current in the stretch between Allahabad and Malda District in West Bengal.
 On its way it passes the towns of Mirzapur, Patna, Varanasi, and Bhagalpur.
 At Bhagalpur, the river moves across the Rajmahal Hills, and begins to run southwards.
 At Pakur, the river begins its erosion with the moving away of its first distributaries, the Bhgirathi-Hooghly, which goes on to form the Hooghly River.
 Near the border with Bangladesh the Farakka Barage was built in 1974.
 This barrage controls the flow of the Ganges, diverting some of the water into a feeder canal linking the Hooghly to keep it comparatively free of silt.

 Division of Ganga River and Padma River

-.
+After entering Bangladesh, the main branch of the Ganges is known as the Padma River until the Jamuna River joins the largest distributaries of the Brahmaputra River.
 Even more downstream, the Meghna River feeds the Ganges.
 The Meghna River is the second largest tributary of the Brahmaputra, and takes on the Meghna's name as it enters the Meghna Estuary.
 Fanning out into the 350 km wide Ganges Delta, it finally empties into the Bay of Bengal.
 The Amazon and the Congo are the only two rivers that have greater discharge than the combined flow of the Ganges, the Brahmaputra River and the Surma-Meghna river system.